Origanum vulgare

 Oregano is one of the most used aromatic herbs in Mediterranean cuisine due to its intense and stimulating scent.
 It is widely used in the kitchen to flavor any food such as vegetables, meats, salads, cheeses, fish, sauces and fillings, and is especially indispensable on pizza.
 And even sweets.
 In particular, apples and chocolate are suitable.
 The cuisines of southern Italy and Sicily make great use of it.
 So much so that, on indication of the Sicilian Region, it has been officially recognized as a typical Sicilian product and included in the list of traditional Italian agri-food products

-today particularly technical: more attention should be paid to the biological activities of the volatile oils of Oregano considering that in many cases they can represent a valid alternative to more than one synthetic substance without posing a risk to the environment.
+particularly technical today: greater attention should be paid to the biological activities of the volatile oils of Oregano considering that in many cases they can represent a valid alternative to more than one synthetic substance without posing a risk to the environment.
 (A.R.S.S.A.
 Experimental and Demonstration Center of Lamezia Terme)

 Now on horseback!
 Work awaits us!
 Our new wonderful outdoor space is about to be born!